rundeck/rundeck/docs/en/plugins-user-guide/configuring.md

 Storage Converter plugins are configured in the `rundeck-config.properties` file.

+Two separate "containers" are used, one for Key Storage, and one for Project Definition Storage.

+* Key Storage
+    * uses a configuration prefix of `rundeck.storage.converter`
+* Project Definition Storage
+    * uses a configuration prefix of `rundeck.config.storage.converter`

-Add an entry in your `rundeck-config.properties` file declaring the converter plugin which will handle content in the `/keys` subpath of the storage container.
+Add an entry in your `rundeck-config.properties` file declaring the converter plugin which will handle content in subpath of the storage container.

 ~~~~
-rundeck.storage.converter.1.type=my-encryption-plugin
-rundeck.storage.converter.1.path=/keys
+[prefix].1.type=my-encryption-plugin
+[prefix].1.path=/keys
-rundeck.storage.converter.1.config.foo=my config value
+[prefix].1.config.foo=my config value
 ~~~~

 * `type` - specifies the plugin provider name